rnascunha/xerock_web/README.md

 **API**: 'serial' in navigator ([spec](https://wicg.github.io/serial/))

 > :warning: WebSerial!
 Just love it!
 But it's seems to be a work in progress.
-Depending your browser version, it my break something.
+Depending your browser version, it may break something.

 > :warning: It's not very well supported.
 Try to use Chrome (updated!).